yelmach/string-to-ascii-art/README.md

-# String To Ascii Art  - A Go Learning Journey
+# String To Ascii Art

 A Go program that converts strings into ASCII art with various styling options and features.